John Churchill, 1st Duke of Marlborough: Rebellion

 Despite his Catholicism, James succeeded Charles as king in February 1685 with widespread support.
 Many feared his exclusion would lead to a repetition of the 1638–1651 Wars of the Three Kingdoms but tolerance for his personal beliefs did not apply to Catholicism in general.
-His support collapsed when his policies appeared to threaten the primacy of the Church of England and created the very instability his supporters wished to avoid.
+His support collapsed when his policies appeared to threaten the primacy of the Church of England and created the instability his supporters wished to avoid.

 This preference for stability led to the rapid defeat in June 1685 of Argyll's Rising in Scotland and the Monmouth Rebellion in western England.
 In the campaign against Monmouth, Churchill led the infantry, under the command of the Earl of Feversham, at Sedgemoor on 6 July 1685, defeating the rebels and effectively putting an end to the rebellion.
 Although subordinate to Feversham, Churchill's administrative capacity, tactical skill, and courage in battle were pivotal in the victory.

 In recognition of his contribution, he was promoted Major General and given the colonelcy of the Third Troop of Life Guards.
 In May, he had been made Baron Churchill of Sandridge, giving him a seat in the House of Lords, which led to the first open breach with James; Lord Delamere was accused of involvement in the rebellion and tried by 30 members of the House of Lords, including Churchill.
-As the most junior peer, he went first and his vote for acquittal was viewed as giving a lead to others; Delamere was set free, much to James' annoyance.
+As the most junior peer, he went first and his vote for acquittal was viewed as giving a lead to others; Delamere was set free, much to James's annoyance.

-As early as 1682, Churchill was recorded as being uneasy at James' obstinacy.
+As early as 1682, Churchill was recorded as being uneasy at James's obstinacy.
 The conviction he was always right often resulted in what many viewed as vindictive behaviour, including Monmouth's clumsy execution and the persecution of his followers by Judge Jeffreys.
 This provides the immediate context for Delamere's acquittal but shortly after the Coronation, Churchill reputedly told French Protestant Henri de Massue that "If the King should attempt to change our religion, I will instantly quit his service."